ThexXTURBOXx/Raspberry-Pi-DRAM-PUF/README.md

 ### Building the Sender firmware from source

-The following has been done in a VM with Ubuntu 16.04 Xenial.
-Other versions could work, but packages may be deprecated or unsupported.
+The following has been done in Ubuntu 16.04 Xenial on WSL.
+Other versions could work, but packages may be deprecated, unsupported, or migrated (`docker/Dockerfile` pretty much documents a procedure that works on newer versions).

 1. If on 64-bit Linux, install the following packages:
    ```shell